Dash-n-Dave-NLP/Project-Dash/readme.md

 ## Executive Summary

 - We acquired 680 readme files from repositories on Github and removed duplicates and nulls.
 The readme contents were cleaned, tokenized, stemmed, lemmatized, and stopwords were removed.
 The final cleaned and prepared dataset was 600 observations.
 We decided to use five major programming languages: Python, C, C++, HTML, and PHP.
 All other programming languages were grouped into a category called "other."
-- The dataset was split into train, validate, and test using a 60/20/20 split stratefied on language.
+- The dataset was split into train, validate, and test using a 60/20/20 split stratified on language.
 - We trained and evaluated three models: Decision Tree Classifier, Logistic Regression, and Naive-Bayes Multinomial Classifier.
 For each model we used a Count Vectorizer, Count Vectorizer with bigrams, and a TF-IDF Vectorizer.
 The TF-IDF Vectorizer produced the best overall accuracy in each model.
 - The selected model is a Logistic Regression model using a TF-IDF Vectorizer.
 The model performed at 96 percent accuracy on train, but accuracy dipped to 54 percent on the validate set.
 When model performed at 58 percent accuracy on the test set.
 This is 41 percent above the baseline accuracy, which is 17 percent.